Nomad37301/Nomad37301/README.md

 <h3 align="center">Hello There, I'm Agung Purnama</h3>
 <hr>
 <p align="justify"><b>Information Technology</b> Undergraduate at <b>Udayana University</b>.
 I Like Learning Network and Cyber Security.
-Well that's all to it so idk what's more to explain, well if knowing me more is the answer, then the only thing that i can tell you is I'm also a gamer, audiophile, and a light novel enthusiast 😋😋😋</p>
+Well that's all to it so idk what's more to explain, well if knowing me more is what ya want, then the only thing that i can tell you is I'm also a gamer, audiophile, and a light novel enthusiast 😋😋😋</p>

 <hr style="margin: 20px 0;">
 <h3 align="center"> What I'm Trying To Learn</h3>